JetBrains-Research/reflekt/README.md

 }
 ```

-Thirdly, customize the Reflekt plugin.
-In the `build.gradle.kts` file, add the `reflekt` object:
+Next, customize the Reflekt plugin.
+In the `build.gradle.kts` file, add the `reflekt` block:

 ```kotlin
 reflekt {